Coupling techniques for nonlinear ensemble filtering: Discussion

-\paragraph{Localization and other form of regularization.} A related regularization idea is that of exploiting decay of correlation and approximate conditional independence in the filtering distribution.
+\paragraph{Localization and other form of regularization} A related regularization idea is that of exploiting decay of correlation and approximate conditional independence in the filtering distribution.
 This structure is common when filtering spatiotemporal processes.
 In this paper, we introduced simple {\it localization} ideas for nonlinear updates by imposing specific sparsity patterns in the transport maps composing the update.
 In future work, one could explore a much wider range of regularization techniques.
 For instance, it is natural to consider LASSO-type estimators in order to ``discover''---rather than to enforce---sparsity of the nonlinear transformations.
 Or one might exploit low-rank structure in the change from forecast to filtering distribution in order to reduce the effective dimension of the nonlinear update, following the line of work in \cite{spantini2014optimal,cui2014likelihood}.
-Initial accounts of low-rank structure in transport maps can be found in \cite[Ch.~5]{spantini2017low} and \cite{bigoni2019greedy}.
+Accounts of low-rank structure in transport maps can be found in \cite[Ch.~5]{spantini2017low} and \cite{bigoni2019greedy}; {for an initial application to filtering, see~\cite{le2021low}}.
 In general, we believe that practical high-dimensional filtering relies crucially on the development of structure-exploiting regularization techniques.

-\paragraph{Consistency.} From a theoretical point of view, it would be interesting to study the behavior of the proposed algorithms in a simultaneous limit of increasing ensemble size {\it and} increasing complexity of the rearrangements.
+\paragraph{Consistency} From a theoretical point of view, it would be interesting to study the behavior of the proposed algorithms in a simultaneous limit of increasing ensemble size {\it and} increasing complexity of the rearrangements.
 In particular, a key goal should be to understand conditions under which it is possible to establish some form of \emph{consistency} for the filters, much in the same spirit as the convergence theory for SMC methods \cite{crisan2002survey}.
 This question is meaningless for the EnKF, which is inherently inconsistent due to the fixed linear structure of the update.

-It would also be interesting to understand the stochastic map filter in a continuous-time filtering setting, and thus to explore its connections with the feedback particle filter \cite{taghvaei2018kalman}.
+It would also be interesting to understand the stochastic map filter in a continuous-time filtering setting, and thus to explore its connections with the feedback particle filter \cite{yang2013feedback}.
 This link might offer further insight into conditions that ensure consistency.